-Lauren Huennekens
+Lauren E. Huennekens Associate

-The plaintiff alleged that the recording of these calls violated California Penal Code Section 632.7 which provides that, every person who, "without the consent of all parties to a communication, intercepts or receives and intentionally records, or assists in the interception or reception and intentional recordation of, a communication transmitted between" a cellular or cordless telephone and another telephone "shall be punished by a fine not exceeding" \$2,500.
+Ihuennekens@akingump.com Los Angeles +1 310.229.1019 In September 2016, Plaintiff brought suit on behalf of a putative class consisting of "[a]II persons in California whose inbound and outbound telephone conversations involving their cellular or cordless telephones were recorded without their consent by [LoanMe] or its agent/s within the one year prior to the filing of this action."
+Plaintiff alleged that the recording of these calls violated Penal Code section 632.7, which provides that, "[e]very Person who, without the consent of all parties to a communication, intercepts or receives and intentionally records, or assists in the interception or reception and intentional recordation of, a communication transmitted between" a cellular or cordless telephone and another telephone, "shall be punished by a fine not exceeding" \$2,500.

-In the first part of a bifurcated bench trial, the Superior Court of Riverside County was tasked with deciding whether the plaintiff consented to having the phone call recorded by continuing the conversation after LoanMe activated the beep tone.
-The trial court held that the tone gave the plaintiff adequate notice that the call was being recorded and entered judgment in LoanMe's favor.
+In the first part of a bifurcated bench trial, the trial court was tasked with deciding whether Plaintiff consented to having the phone call recorded by continuing the conversation after LoanMe activated the "beep" tone.
+The trial court held that the tone gave Plaintiff adequate notice that the call was being recorded and entered judgment in LoanMe's favor.

-On appeal, the California Court of Appeal's Fourth Appellate District did not reach the consent issue decided by the trial court, instead taking up the question of whether Section 632.7 prohibits a party from intentionally recording a communication transmitted to or from a cellular cordless phone or whether the section forbids only the intentional recording of such communications by persons other than parties - i.e., third-party eavesdroppers.
+On appeal, the Court of Appeal did not reach the consent issue decided by the trial court, instead taking up the question of whether section 632.7 prohibits a party from intentionally recording a communication transmitted to or from a cellular cordless phone, or whether the section forbids only the intentional recording of such communications by persons other than parties-i.e., third-party eavesdroppers.

-The appellate court concluded that Penal Code Section 632.7 applies only to nonparties and does not forbid a party to a phone call transmitted to or from a cellular or cordless telephone from recording the conversation without the consent of the other party or parties.
-The appellate court reasoned that the statute requires that the interception or receipt of the covered communication be without the parties' consent, but the parties to a phone call always consent to the receipt of their communications by each other.

-Consequently, the parties to a phone call are incapable of violating Section 632.7 because they do not intercept or receive each other's communications without all parties' consent.
+The Court of Appeal concluded that Penal Code section 632.7 applies only to nonparties and does not forbid a party to a phone call transmitted to or from a cellular or cordless telephone from recording the conversation without the consent of the other party or parties.
+In other words, the Court of Appeal held that section 632.7 does not prohibit the participants in a phone call from intentionally recording it.
+The Court of Appeal reasoned that the statute requires that the interception or receipt of the covered communication be without the parties' consent, but the parties to a phone call always consent to the receipt of their communication by each other.
+Consequently, the parties to a phone call are incapable of violating section 632.7 because they do not intercept or receive each other's communications without all parties' consent.